vmware-samples/vcenter-event-broker-appliance/getting-started-build.md

 ./build.sh
 ````

-If you wish to automatically deploy the VEBA appliance after successfully building the OVA.
+If you wish to automatically deploy the vCenter Event Broker Appliance after successfully building the OVA.
 You can edit the `photon-dev.xml.template` file and change the `ovftool_deploy_*` variables and run `./build.sh dev` instead.